 What’s up with your debt situation?

 Long before you think about pouring your savings into investments, it may be wise first to pay off your debts.
-Many Americans are bogged down by student loans, car loans, personal loan debts, and other types of consumer debt that can add up over time if not managed carefully.
+Consumer debt, including student loans, car loans, and personal loans, can add up over time if not managed carefully.
+Keeping other debts low will enable you to save more in your financial plan.
+Credit cards and loans with high-interest rates should be paid off as soon as possible.
+With the help of sites like Purefy, you can compare repayment interest rates and reduce student loan payments if necessary.
 Mortgages are generally the exception since most of the population is unable to buy a home with cash.

 In addition to your five-year financial plan’s management, you should also plan out how much debt you’re able to pay off, as well as what kinds of debt will be paid off first, in a similar line of thinking such as a five-year debt payment schedule.